gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Legacy elaboration model*

-  In addition to the three elabortaion models outlined above, GNAT provides the elaboration model of pre-18.x versions referred to as `legacy elaboration model`.
+  In addition to the three elaboration models outlined above, GNAT provides the elaboration model of pre-18.x versions referred to as `legacy elaboration model`.
 The legacy elaboration model is enabled with compiler switch :switch:`-gnatH`.